ncherel/psin/README.md

-# A Patch-based algorithm for high quality and diversity single Image Generation
+# A Patch-Based Algorithm for Diverse and High Fidelity Single Image Generation

 This is the official implementation for our paper presented at ICIP 2022:

-**A Patch-based algorithm for high quality and diversity single Image Generation**
+**A Patch-Based Algorithm for Diverse and High Fidelity Single Image Generation**
 N. Cherel, A. Almansa, Y. Gousseau, A. Newson

 We present a pure patch-based solution to single image generation that does not require learning.